 All exterior doors are locked throughout the school day.
-Visitors must enter through the main entrance located at the rear of the building.
-Visitors will need to ring the intercom/doorbell and provide their name, the purpose of the visit and your student's name before gaining entrance.
-Our school security and safety procedures require all parents and visitors to sign in at the office and get a Visitor Pass before entering the instructional halls at any time.
-Be prepared to present a driver's license or other photo ID when checking out a student.
+Visitors must enter through the front door entrance to enter the building by ringing the intercom/doorbell.
+Be prepared to state your name, the purpose of the visit and your student's name before gaining entrance.

+Our school security and safety procedures require all parents and visitors to sign in at the office and get a Visitor's Pass before entering the instructional halls at any time.
+Be prepared to present your driver's license when checking out a student.

-To protect our valuable instructional time with our students, visitors are not to go to classrooms during instructional hours, 8:25am - 3:10 pm, unless the visit has been pre-arranged with the teacher.
-Please contact the classroom teacher or office to schedule a time to have a conference either in person or by phone.
+To protect our valuable instructional time with our students, visitors are not to go to classrooms during instructional hours, 8:25 am - 3:10 pm, unless the visit has been pre-arranged with the teacher.